 If you’re dreading the overwhelming tasks ahead of you this holiday season, have no fear.
 You can have the kind of Christmas you want without raising your blood pressure, lighting your fuse, or turning into the modern mom version of the Grinch.
-All you need to eliminate that Christmas stress is an organized plan.
+These strategies will help eliminate the Christmas stress and make the holidays more enjoyable.

 We’ll plan ahead so that the holidays won’t be the same old frantic blur of shopping, wrapping, cleaning, and cooking.

 Well, here it is…it’s next year.

 The good news is that it’s early enough to do that planning you always tell yourself you’ll do and get a jump on the holidays so that YOU are in control and can enjoy the season without all that Christmas stress.

 You would think with the beauty of this holiday that it would be a time of reflection, a time to sit in front of a crackling fire and drink hot cocoa and snuggle beneath a thick, fluffy throw – but that’s usually the scene on a Christmas card rather than reality.

 Instead, reality is that we’re the ones behind the scene dragging in the firewood, lighting the fire, shopping for the cocoa ingredients, unpacking the Christmas throws from the attic, airing them out, giving them a wash…well, you get the picture.

-That busy life we’re already living becomes even more busier as the holidays approach .
+That busy life we’re already living becomes even busier as the holidays approach.
 It doesn’t take much for ho-ho-ho to quickly become bah humbug!

 Planning for Christmas is almost like planning for battle: you’ve got many different elements that all must come together in one cohesive plan…and that requires some strategy.

-So now that the season is almost upon us (can you believe how fast the year went by?) it’s time to create your battle plan.
+So now that the season is almost upon us (can you believe how fast the year went by?) it’s time to create your battle plan and implement these strategies.
 Create a list with two columns: one column for the non-negotiables and the other for things that would be nice if you have time.